Second Anglo-Mysore War: Background

 Hyder Ali ruled Mysore (though he did not have the title of king).
 Stung by what he considered a British breach of faith during an earlier war against the Marathas, Hyder Ali committed himself to a French alliance to seek revenge against the British.
-Upon the French declaration of war against Britain in 1778, aided by the popularity of ambassador Benjamin Franklin, the British East India Company resolved to drive the French out of India by taking the few enclaves of French possessions left on the subcontinent.
+Upon the French declaration of war against Britain in 1778, the British East India Company resolved to drive the French out of India by taking the few enclaves of French possessions left on the subcontinent.
 The company began by capturing Pondicherry and other French outposts in 1778.
 They then captured the French-controlled port at Mahé on the Malabar Coast in 1779.
 Mahé was of great strategic importance to Hyder, who received French-supplied arms and munitions through the port, and Hyder had not only told the British that it was under his protection, he had also provided troops for its defence.
 Hyder set about forming a confederacy against the British, which, in addition to the French, included the Marathas and the Nizam of Hyderabad.